- Publications and resources

 General ELP is recorded on a form and kept with your training records until it is time to apply for a flight test, when it is presented to the flight examiner.
 The record is then submitted to CASA with your application form for the licence.

-If you are applying for an Aircraft Radio Operator Certificate, you will need to submit your ELP form together with your Aircraft Radio Operator Certificate application form.
+If you are applying for an Aircraft Radio Operator Certificate (AROC), you will need to have either a GELP or an aviation ELP recorded with CASA before your AROC can be issued or you may submit your ELP form together with your AROC application form.

 I don’t have a flight crew licence yet.
 Who keeps the record of my ELP proficiency?

-Your flying school will keep your ELP proficiency record in your training records.
+Your flight training organisation will keep your ELP proficiency record in your training records.
 When it is time to apply for a recreational pilot licence flight test, the ELP record is presented to your flight examiner.
 The record is then submitted to CASA, together with your recreational pilot licence application form.

 I did an ELP assessment overseas.
 Will CASA recognise this assessment?